Indonesia Aru and Arafura Demersal Fish – Longline

-The FIP supports and contributes to the development, improvement, traceability and sustainability of the snapper-grouper and demersal fisheries industry in Indonesia by promoting traceability; improving the availability of accurate data on catches retained and bycatch, and collaborating with other institutions working on the fisheries issues in the country.
-This includes working together to improve the management and policy towards sustainable fisheries.
+The FIP supports and contributes to the development, improvement, traceability and sustainability of the snapper-grouper and demersal fisheries industry in Indonesia by: promoting traceability, improving the availability of accurate data on catches retained and bycatch, and collaborating with other institutions working on the fisheries issues in the country.
+This includes working together to improve the management and policy for sustainable fisheries.

 Crimson snapper (Lutjanus erythropterus)

 Blackspotted croaker (Protonibea diacanthus)

 Blackmouth croaker (Atrobucca nibe)